 Conclusion: Shopify provides you with all the security measures you need and is more convenient in this regard.

-The wrap-up: the comparison between WooCommerce and Shopify ecommerce stores
+The wrap-up: The comparison between WooCommerce and Shopify for e-commerce stores

 Let’s summarize the main pros and cons of Shopify vs WooCommerce.

 Shopify offers many beautifully crafted themes and thousands of Shopify apps that allow you to customize your store.
 Because it is a hosted e-commerce platform, it takes care of basic issues like security, domain, web hosting, and customer support.